danielrosehill/Claude-Spaces-Model/README.md

 ![Platform](https://img.shields.io/badge/platform-Linux-orange.svg)
 ![Claude Code](https://img.shields.io/badge/Claude%20Code-Workspace-purple.svg)

-A collection of Claude Code workspace repositories designed for system administration rather than traditional code development.
+An index of Claude Code workspace repositories used for system administration tasks.
+This documents a pattern I've identified and implemented for using Claude Code beyond traditional software development.

 > **Note**: "Claude Spaces" is my own terminology, not official Anthropic terminology.

 ## What Are Claude Spaces?

-**Claude Spaces** are Claude Code workspaces structured as repositories, but their purpose is **system administration** rather than code generation or editing.
-They are environments for using Claude Code to manage local computers and remote systems.
+Claude Spaces are Claude Code workspaces structured as repositories, where the primary use case is **not traditional code development or editing**.
+Instead, they leverage repository/folder structure to tightly modularize project context and data for operational, administrative, or creative workflows.

-Each Claude Space contains key elements:
+The pattern involves organizing workspaces around specific domains (desktop management, network administration, content creation, etc.) rather than software projects.
+This approach adapts version control and workspace organization for non-development use cases.

+Each workspace typically includes:
-- **Context**: System-specific information and configurations
+- **Context**: Domain-specific information and configurations
 - **Memory**: Historical interactions and learned patterns
-- **History**: Documentation of administrative actions and decisions
+- **History**: Documentation of actions and decisions

-## Repository Structure
+## Repository Index

-This meta-repository catalogs various Claude Spaces, divided into two main categories:
+This repository catalogs Claude Spaces I've created, organized into two categories:

 ### 1. Local System Administration

 ![Local Admin](https://img.shields.io/badge/Type-Local%20Admin-blue.svg)

-Workspaces for administering local computers (primarily Linux desktops, but adaptable to any OS).
+Workspaces for administering local computers (developed for Linux desktops).

 #### General Purpose Local Admin